Handmade jewelry from Quebec

-In my workshop in Joliette, Lanaudière, I transform each piece from second-hand glasses that I dismantle piece by piece.
-The plasticized eyeglass lenses are heat-transformed to enhance the material's color.
+In my workshop in Joliette, in the Lanaudière region, I transform each piece from secondhand eyeglasses that I dismantle piece by piece.
+The plastic lenses are heat-treated to enhance the material's color.
 The glasses are sorted, cleaned, shaped, sanded, and assembled.
 Each piece is lightweight and unique, and may vary slightly from the photo.
-My jewelry captures the light and changes color depending on its orientation.
-The frames, temples, nose pads, and temple tips are metallic or plastic-coated.
-The chains, stems, hooks, sleepers, charms, and findings are made of stainless steel and in new condition, as are the gemstones.
+My jewelry catches the light and changes color depending on its angle.
+The frames, temples, nose pads, and temple tips are made of metal or plastic.
+The chains, posts, hooks, sleepers, charms, and findings are all made of stainless steel and are in new condition, as are the gemstones.

-Rescued from optician's trash, millions of tons of plastic and metal are thrown into opticians' waste, and unfortunately, no one cares.
+Saved from opticians' trash, millions of tons of plastic and metal are thrown away in opticians' waste bins, and yet nobody seems to care.
 I give this material a second life through upcycling, that is, by transforming it into creations with greater added value.

 For an eco-responsible approach, upcycling involves giving a second life to a used product.
-It's a top-down recycling that enhances the original material and whose benefits in terms of durability, ethics, and innovation are recognized.
-The product is enhanced and transformed to create a creative, ecological, and unique gem.
-After giving them new value, a new use, and a purpose different from their original purpose.
+It's a form of recycling that enhances the value of the original material and whose benefits in terms of durability, ethics, and innovation are widely recognized.
+The product is transformed and repurposed to create a unique, eco-friendly, and creative gem.
+Having given it renewed value, a new use, and an original purpose compared to its original one.

 By choosing one of my products, you are taking concrete action for the planet.